damusss/WithUI/docsmd/extra.md

 # Functions

+## get_all_elements() -> list[Element]

+Return a copy of the list containing all elements existing.
+Useful to apply settings like a theme during runtime

 ## settings_help(element: str | Element | type[Element], setting: str | None) -> dict | str

-As said in [Element Settings](settings.md), use this function to know about the settings available for every element.
+As said in [Element Settings](settings.md), use this function to know about the settings available for every element

 ## pretty_format(json_like_object) -> str